 What is a Mirage?

-A mirage is a phenomenon where you think you see things water.
+A mirage is a phenomenon where you think you see water.
 In this picture it looks as though these mountains are reflected in a lake.
 There might not even be mountains there at all.

 Mirages are most common in deserts.
 They happen when light passes through two layers of air with different temperatures.
 The desert sun heats the sand, which in turn heats the air just above it.
 The hot air bends light rays and reflects the sky.